Paul Biya: Premiership (1975–1982)

 Following the creation of a unitary state in 1972, Biya was appointed prime minister by President Ahidjo on 30 June 1975.
+Because Biya is a Catholic from the southern region of Cameroon, it was considered surprising that he was chosen by Ahidjo, a Muslim from the north, as his successor.
+Biya's father, who was a catechist, wanted him to join the clergy, but at the age of 16 he was expelled from Catholic school.

-In June 1979, a new law designated the prime minister as the president's constitutional successor, thus if something were to happen to Ahidjo, Biya would succeed him as president.
-Ahidjo unexpectedly announced his resignation on 4 November 1982 apparently due to poor health and Biya accordingly succeeded him as president two days later on 6 November.
+In June 1979, a new law designated the prime minister as the president's constitutional successor, which entailed Biya as the legal successor to Ahidjo should the presidency become vacant intra-term.
+Ahidjo announced his resignation on 4 November 1982 and Biya became president two days later on 6 November.

 Presidency (1982–present)

-Because Biya is a Catholic from the southern region of Cameroon, it was considered surprising that he was chosen by Ahidjo, a Muslim from the north, as his successor.
-Biya's father, who was a catechist, wanted him to join the clergy, but at the age of 16 he was expelled from catholic school.

 After Biya became president, Ahidjo initially remained head of the ruling Cameroon National Union (CNU/ UNC).
 Biya was brought into the CNU Central Committee and Political Bureau and was elected as the vice-president of the CNU.
 On 11 December 1982, he was placed in charge of managing party affairs in Ahidjo's absence.

 During the first months after Biya's succession, he continued to show loyalty to Ahidjo, and Ahidjo continued to show support for Biya, but in 1983, a deep rift developed between the two.
 Ahidjo went into exile in France, and from there, he publicly accused Biya of abuse of power and paranoia about plots against him.
 After Ahidjo resigned as CNU leader, Biya took the helm of the party at an "extraordinary session" of the CNU party held on 14 September 1983.